JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Problem: Broccoli leaves wilting

 If your plants are wilting suddenly, it may be due to a fungus called clubroot in the soil.
 The entire plant, including all roots and root tendrils, must be gently dug up and removed.
-If the roots are gnarled and misshapen, then clubroot is the problem.
+If the roots are gnarled and misshapen, then clubroot is for sure the problem.

 Solution